 (Charity No. SCO 10894)

-David Livingstone International (DLI) was founded in Glasgow over 50 years ago with the aim of reaching out to the needy, hungry and homeless in such countries as Malawi, Bangladesh, India, Thailand and the Philippines.
+David Livingstone International (DLI) was founded in Glasgow over 50 years ago.
+Aiming to reach out to the needy, hungry and homeless in such countries as Malawi, Bangladesh, India, Thailand & Philippines.

 Aims of the charity

 - To offer emergency support for the basic needs of life – such as food, clean water, cooking utensils, blankets, clothing and shelter – in immediate crisis situations such as flooding, famines, fire and other disasters.

 - To help support free medical care and health education.